albertkawmi/widget-sales-api/README.md

 ### Reverting
 Since the deployment is simply an alias change, it is easy to revert:

-1. Run `npm run now -- ls` to see a list of running instances
+1. Run `yarn now ls` to see a list of running instances
 2. Copy the URL for the instance you wish to revert to
-3. Run `npm run now -- alias the-new-instance-xxxxx.now.sh widget-sales-api`
+3. Run `yarn now alias the-new-instance-xxxxx.now.sh widget-sales-api`

 __NOTE:__ if you are on the free plan of now.sh you can only have a few instances running concurrently.
-To remove instances, run the `npm run now -- ls` command and then use `npm run now -- rm the-instance-to-remove.now.sh` to destroy old instances.
+To remove instances, run the `yarn now ls` command and then use `yarn now rm the-instance-to-remove.now.sh` to destroy old instances.

 ## Related links